cgierke/homebridge-musiccast/README.md

   - on: set sound program to `Surround Decoder`
   - off: set sound program to `Straight`
 - Lip Sync:
-  - on: set link audio delay to `Lip Sync`, which prefers lipsync between audio and hdmi video (and maybe cause delay between connected speakers)
+  - on: set link audio delay to `Lip Sync`, which prefers lipsync between audio and hdmi video (and may cause delays between connected speakers)
-  - off: set link audio delay to `Audio Sync` prefer audio sync between all connected spearkers (and maybe cause delay between audio and hdmi video)
+  - off: set link audio delay to `Audio Sync`, which prefers audio sync between all connected spearkers (and may cause delays between audio and hdmi video)

 ---